Clipping

 Q: My fully flighted bird has been really aggressive lately, and I read that clipping will help that?

 A: To answer this question, I'm going to reference our good friend Aesop and his fable, The Tortoise and the Hare; because when it comes to bird behavior and training, reaching that end result is not nearly as important as focusing on the journey itself, and how each step guides you and your bird both safely to the end.
 To clip in an attempt to resolve a behavioral issue is very much a move that stems from paramount consideration to human convenience, and is additionally driven by the urgent desire for the end result.
 And I get it - a parrot that is exhibiting aggressive or greatly disruptive behaviors can be exasperating, intimidating, and even dangerous - so it makes sense from a human perspective to want to fix that ASAP.
 However, the proposed method of clipping is by NO means a guaranteed fix since (as we mentioned above) clipping can actually lead much more quickly to bites.
 Additionally, by tailoring the path to resolution to the humans, the clipped bird effectively learns nothing from the experience.
-They are then likely exhibiting dramatic change in demeanor as a result of those physical and emotional stressors and/or the removal of choice.
+They are then likely exhibiting a dramatic change in demeanor as a result of those physical and emotional stressors and/or the removal of choice.
 Which those things are, ultimately, temporary.
 Once their flight feathers grow back, the bird could easily return to the previous undesired behaviors because the actual root cause(s) remained unidentified, and likely still exist.
 We instead highly recommend 1) working to learn and respect your birds' individual body language.
 This will help you avoid many bites, which will give you both time and breathing room to further assess and resolve the issue(s) at hand, as well as increase your bond with your bird.
 Short daily training sessions are a great way for you to work on your communication skills!
 And 2) working with a Certified Parrot Behavior Consultant, who will be able to skillfully assess your unique situation and work with you on an attainable game plan that will teach both you and your parrot the skills you need to reach that finish line in a happy and healthy way.

 ------------------------------